 💡 PlayPlay Pro Tip

 When developing your instructional video concept, don’t forget to take into account your overall business goal(s) and who your target audiences are.
-Is the goal to drive brand awareness, launch a new product, or gain new followers, for example?
+Is the goal to drive brand awareness, ensure a successful product kickoff with a product launch video, or gain new followers, for example?
 This order of thinking saves time and ensures that the video delivers relevant results that both you and the viewers expect.

 3. Write a script and prepare a storyboard

-Writing a solid script is the foundation to creating any strong video.
-Here’s our full guide to writing a great script that keeps viewers watching.
+Writing a solid script is the foundation to creating any strong video that keeps viewers watching.